 The following Basketball Canada coaching certifications are:

 At CBA we are committed to updating our coaches’ credentials with the latest courses and training certifications.
 CBA follows the Basketball Canada criteria.
 Most of our head coaches are trained at a minimum of Learn To Train and several have higher-level credentials.
 Our coaches have a variety of experience in Calgary including coaches that currently coach for Basketball Alberta, Canada Basketball, Calgary High School, CMBA, NBC, and Calgary Junior High all with Alberta and Canada basketball recognized coaching credentials.
+CBA has the most amount of Canada Basketball certified coaches in Calgary.

 We believe in the Long Term Athletic Development model.
 We support our players participating in other sports.
 Although we cannot always accommodate all practice and game conflicts, our coaches try to work with the families to see if there is a good fit to do both.
 We currently have several players playing multi-sports in our program